 Even if you're not normally a bread baker, you should give this super-simple recipe for Irish Soda Bread a try.
 It makes a densely textured, slightly sweet bread with a delicious, chewy crust.
 Try it with salted whipped butter or even better, a dipping sauce of honey, melted butter and touch of balsamic vinegar.Print

 Irish Soda Bread

 This recipe for an old-fashioned Irish Soda Bread makes a moist, dense bread with a hint of sweetness and a delicious, chewy crust.

 - Cook Time: 40 minutes

 - 1 tablespoon brown sugar

 - 1 cup plus 2 tablespoons buttermilk

-Bake for 40 minutes, or until golden brown and crusty.
-Cool slightly on wire rack.
+- Once rested, bake for 35 to 40 minutes, or until golden brown and crusty.
+Cool for 10 minutes on wire rack before slicing.